TRACKING THE PROMISES:

 WOMEN IN PEACEKEEPING^

-Promise: to promote more women in peacekeeping.
+Promise: to promote women in peacekeeping.
 Prime Minister Justin Trudeau said at the 2017 Vancouver Peacekeeping Ministerial: "We are equally committed to increasing the number of women that we deploy as part of UN peace operations." ("Canada to deploy more women to peacekeeping missions, says Trudeau" Youtube, 1:13).
 A specific programme was also announced "titled Women in Peace Operations Pilot – 'The Elsie initiative.'"

 Table 2.
 Number of Canadian uniformed women in peacekeeping (benchmark data and the recent figures)